 Fees

-Understanding trading fees on Polymarket.
+Trading fees on Polymarket.

-Fee Rates by Category
+Fee Rates

 | Category | Taker Fee Rate |